AndrewChildre/Hack-pro/README.md

 # Development Resourses

+## Description
-This is a basic app for development resorses
+This is a basic app for development resources in on place.

 ## User Story
-This for the person wanting to find development resourses in one place
+This for the person wanting to find development resourses in one place.

-## Learn More
+## Technologies Used

-Developed app using Material UI ans React
+This app is developed using React, Material UI, Javascript, HTML, CSS.

 ## Misc.
+This was a 3 day sprint project.
-This app is the early development stage and i currently being worked on
+This app is the early development stage, and is rough around the edges.